 The Rift S does have to put up with being tethered to an actual PC, but the trade-off there is that you get easier access to a much wider array of gaming experiences, because you’re not just limited to the Oculus store.
 If you’ve got VR titles from other platforms such as Steam, you can use your Rift S headset to play them.

-The downer here is that Facebook is discontinuing the Rift S this year, as it appears it sees the future more in producing standalone headsets like the Oculus Quest 2.
+The downer here is that Facebook has discontinued the Rift S, as it appears it sees the future more in producing standalone headsets like the Oculus Quest 2.
 Given the existence of Oculus Link and the higher refresh rate on the Oculus Quest 2, you can see why they’re thinking that way.

 The newer Oculus Quest 2 is available for now exclusively through Amazon Australia, and it’s cheaper than the original Quest was, which is nice.
 The 64GB model costs $479, while the 256GB model will hit your wallet to the tune of $639.

 There are a couple Oculus Quest 2 accessories available too, like an Elite Strap ($79) to improve comfort while wearing the headset.
 There’s also a deluxe version of the Elite Strap that comes with a battery add-on and carry case, and will cost you $209.

 If you’re still keen on the Rift S, it costs $499 through Amazon.
 Although it’s unclear how much longer stock for this headset will be sticking around.

 Editor’s note: Descriptions and features are as taken from manufacturer/seller claims and user reviews on Amazon.